mcumming/NugetServer/README.md

 ## CI/CD Pipeline

-The project includes a GitHub Actions CI/CD pipeline that automatically builds, tests, and publishes Docker images.
+The project includes a GitHub Actions CI/CD pipeline that automatically builds, tests, and publishes container images using the .NET SDK's built-in container build feature.

 ### Pipeline Features